jomavera/webAPIdatatable/README.md

-# Table for
+# Table forfor accesible query of data from Web API using Airflow, Dash and Heroku

+An ecuadorian supermarket shows its prices in a webpage so as to consumer can check product prices.
+This webpage doesn't allow to effectively filter, sort and search the price for a particular product.
+In this way, the purpose of this app is to create an app to access the product prices information and improve the accessibility to consumers.
+The app can be accessed in [link](http://pulldashboard.herokuapp.com/).
+This repo is for testing only so it extracts and loads data for 200 products but the DAG can be easily modified to extract the whole data.

 ## Description

+The application is made up a **Airflow** app that schedules daily updates to the Webpsage database.
+The Webpage is a **Dash** app that reads data from a Postgress database and present it in a table.
+The table is capable of filtering and searching.
+The architecture is discribed in the following figure.

 ## Instructions
-The following instructions are for creating two separate apps in Heroku.
-In one app runs the web interface of the table with access to a Postgres database and on the other app runs airflow that extracts data from the web api and load it to the database of the first app.
+The following instructions guides to the creation of two separate apps in Heroku.
+One app runs the web interface of the table and connection to a Postgres database.
+The other app runs Airflow DAG that extracts data from the Web API and then loads the data the database of the first app.

 1. Clone repository

-2. Create conda environment for python project
+2. Create conda environment for Python project (In case of local testing)

     `conda create -n myenv python=3.8.10`